David is a 30-year resident of San Diego and has been the owner of Senior Helpers since 2008.

 David graduated cum laude with a B. A. degree in Economics from Brandeis University.

-Mary also visits clients on a regular basis to assess the quality of services as well as your satisfaction.
-Clients who have a hospital or skilled nursing / rehab center stay can look forward to seeing Mary, both as a friendly visitor and as the professional who oversees any changes in care at home.
-Mary spends much of her time working with discharge planners, social workers, case managers, physicians and other professionals, acting as the client’s advocate to ensure our client enjoys a safe discharge and life at home.
+Claudia’s work as Care Manager doesn’t end after the beginning of services.
+She visits clients on a regular basis to assess the quality of services as well as their satisfaction.
+Clients who have a stay in the hospital or skilled nursing / rehab center can look forward to seeing Claudia - both as a friendly visitor and as the professional who oversees any changes that will affect our client’s care at home.
+Claudia spends much of her time working with discharge planners, social workers, case managers, physicians and other professionals, acting as the client’s advocate to ensure our client experiences a safe discharge and enjoys life at home.

 Dee is a long-time resident of San Diego County, and has been working in the field of Human Resources for more than 20 years.